dirkbaechle/vmdaisy/setup.rst

     Defaults requiretty

-is not activated in the /etc/sudoers file.
-This is default setting for most Fedore, RedHat distributions.
+is not activated in the `/etc/sudoers` file.
+This is default setting for most Fedora, RedHat distributions.

 It's possible to remove this restriction on a per-user basis, by adding::